conduitio-labs/conduit-connector-openai-vectorstore/README.md

 # Conduit destination connector for OpenAI vector store

-The openai vector store connector is one of [Conduit](https://github.com/ConduitIO/conduit) standalone plugins.
+The OpenAI vector store connector is one of [Conduit](https://github.com/ConduitIO/conduit) standalone plugins.
 It provides a destination connector for [OpenAI vector stores](https://platform.openai.com/docs/api-reference/vector-stores).

 # How is the record written